Skip to main content

 04 July 2024 CHSW

-Bereaved siblings of children cared for by a Bristol hospice enjoyed a special gaming session.
+Bereaved siblings of children and young people cared for by Charlton Farm hospice enjoy a special gaming session.

 The gaming evening was also supported by two CHSW Young Ambassadors from Kingswood School.